Did your WordPress site get hacked? In this article, I will mention the essential things to do to fix your hacked WordPress site.

 - Do fresh install if you find any security issues with WordPress.

-How do I do maintenance on WordPress?
+How do I turn my website into maintenance mode?

 - Log in to the WordPress admin dashboard.